 Fall and spring semesters.2016-17: Offered in Fall 2016 and Spring 2017

 Totaling three full courses, usually a double course in the fall and one regular course in the spring.

 Open to seniors who have satisfied the necessary requirements.
-Spring semester.
-The Department.2016-17: Not offered
+Fall semester.
+The Department.2016-17: Offered in Fall 2016

 This course explores two concepts that conventional political thought conceives as polar and co-constituted limit conditions: state and violence.
 We will take up two core issues about the state-violence nexus.
 First, we will engage normative debates over the state as defeating or overcoming violence (liberalism) versus the state as normalizing and deepening violence (anarchism, Marxism, post-structuralism).
 Second, we will take up empirical trajectories of state practices, especially current discussions about a transition from sovereign to post-sovereign modes of identity, power, and subjectivity.
 The course combines the comparative and political theory subfields, emphasizing short readings read and discussed closely and critically.
 This class is introductory but challenging, working generally from nineteenth-century to twenty-first-century authors, including Marx, Mill, Weber, Nietzsche, Elias, Foucault, Habermas, Deleuze, Balibar, Zizek, Mbembe, and others.
 Requirements include class presence and three critical essays, with an option for one long essay with instructor permission.

 Limited to 30 students.
 Spring semester.
 Visiting Professor Rudy.2016-17: Not offered